Reading Studies Critically

 What is the difference between p-hacking and HARKing?
 Can a study engage in both?

 p-hacking is running many analyses and selectively reporting the one that gives p < 0.05.
 HARKing is presenting exploratory findings as if they were predicted hypotheses.
-A study can engage in both: the researcher explores the data (p-hacking), finds a pattern, then writes the paper as if that pattern was hypothesized in advance (HARKing).
+A study can engage in both if the researcher explores the data (p-hacking), finds a pattern, then writes the paper as if that pattern was hypothesized in advance (HARKing).
 Both inflate false positive rates and make the literature look more certain than it is.

 A paper reports 12 comparisons across different subgroups and finds that one is significant at p = 0.04.
 Should you conclude there is a real effect?
 Why or why not?

 No. With 12 independent comparisons at α = 0.05, you expect 0.6 false positives by chance.
-A single significant result from 12 comparisons is entirely consistent with chance—and with p = 0.04 (just barely significant), it is especially suspicious.
+A single significant result from 12 comparisons is entirely consistent with chance, and with p = 0.04 (just barely significant), it is especially suspicious.
 The appropriate response is to apply a multiple comparisons correction (such as Bonferroni, which would require p < 0.004 for any individual test) and treat the result as preliminary until replicated.

 What is the file drawer problem and how does it affect the credibility of published research?